Google Translate Disclaimer

-Dr. Brad Donaldson has more than 16 years of experience in senior leadership positions in the Alberta polytechnic/college system.
-He is the former Vice President Academic and Dean of the School of Manufacturing and Automation at the Southern Alberta Institute of Technology (SAIT).
-Between the two aforementioned roles, he served as the Vice President Academic at Red Deer College and has served on a number of academic and business committees and boards provincially, nationally and internationally.
+Dr. Brad Donaldson has more than 17 years of experience in senior leadership positions in the Alberta polytechnic/college system.
+He is currently the President and CEO of Lethbridge College and is the former Vice President Academic and Dean of the School of Manufacturing and Automation at the Southern Alberta Institute of Technology (SAIT).
+Between the two SAIT roles, he served as the Vice President Academic at Red Deer College and has served on a number of academic and business committees and boards provincially, nationally and internationally.
 Prior to moving to the academic leadership roles, Brad held many engineering and leadership roles in the global manufacturing sector enabling organizational transformation and responsiveness.
-His focus was always on meeting the needs of customers through engaged workforces.
+His focus was always on meeting the needs of clients through engaged and empowered workforces.

 Dr. Barbara Gustafson

-Barb Gustafson currently serves as Special Advisor to the Provost at Saskatchewan Polytechnic.
-Previously, she was a faculty member in the School of Business, a co-author of Saskatchewan Polytechnic's Academic Model, and Director of Learner Pathways.
+Dr. Barb Gustafson currently serves as Dean (interim) of the Schools of Human Service and Community Safety, and Hospitality and Tourism at Saskatchewan Polytechnic.
+Previously, she was a faculty member in the School of Business, a co-author of Saskatchewan Polytechnic's Academic Model, Director of Learner Pathways, and Special Advisor to the Provost.
 Her work has included development of policies and processes to support quality assurance in all programs, including Saskatchewan Polytechnic's degrees.

-A lifelong learner, Barb holds four degrees: Bachelor of Education, Bachelor of Arts, Masters of Business Administration, and Doctor of Philosophy in Educational Administration with a research focus on technical/vocational education.
-She also holds certificates in Adult and Continuing Education and Recognition of Prior Learning, and is completing a graduate certificate in Program Evaluation.
+A lifelong learner, Dr. Gustafson holds four degrees: Bachelor of Education, Bachelor of Arts, Masters of Business Administration, and Doctor of Philosophy in Educational Administration with a research focus on technical/vocational education.
+She also holds certificates in Adult and Continuing Education, Recognition of Prior Learning, and Program Evaluation.

-Barb has served on the board of directors for the Canadian Association for Prior Learning Assessment (CAPLA), the Pan-Canadian Consortium on Admissions and Transfer (PCCAT) and as co-chair of the Saskatchewan Transfer Credit and Learner Pathways Council.
-She serves as a member of the Government of Saskatchewan's Curriculum Advisory Committee and is an elected U of S senator, representing her hometown of Prince Albert.
+Dr. Gustafson has served on the Board of Directors for the Canadian Association for Prior Learning Assessment (CAPLA), the Pan-Canadian Consortium on Admissions and Transfer (PCCAT) and as co-chair of the Saskatchewan Transfer Credit and Learner Pathways Council.
+She serves as a member of the Government of Saskatchewan's Curriculum Advisory Committee and is an elected University of Saskatchewan Senator, representing her hometown of Prince Albert.

 The Rev. Dr. Marc Jerry